shahrohman/Efficient_DNN_Implementation/README.md

 # Efficient DNN Implementation on FPGA

-The objective of this project is to optimize a pretrained deep neural network model by quantization/pruning/compression and implemente it on a Xilinx PYNQ-Z2 board using the FINN Framework.
+The objective of this project is to optimize a pretrained deep neural network model by quantization/pruning/compression and implement it on a Xilinx PYNQ-Z2 board using the FINN Framework.

 ## Requirements